-While we all love celebrating New Year, it doesn’t mean that our pets enjoy it quite as much.
+While we all love celebrating New Year, it doesn’t mean our pets enjoy it as much.
 During the evening of 31st December, we often celebrate with friends and family.
 It’s an excellent excuse for a party and a celebration as we see out the old year.
 Although humans often celebrate with fireworks, loud music, fun and games, this can be a distressing and unsettling time for our pets.

 Our 6 top tips for a fun and safe New Year’s Eve with your pets